 |102km - Map||147km - Map||223km - Map||227km - Map|

 Also see our Getting Here Guide for more information.

 In the winter season, you are most likely to fly into one of four airports - Geneva, Chambery, Lyon or Grenoble.
 In summer, flights only operate to Geneva and Lyon.
 Most transfers from these airports to Avoriaz are offered on a shared basis and you can also book private transfers by taxi or minibus.

 You should always try to book your transfers in advance as you cannot guarantee picking up one at the airport and some companies strictly forbid their drivers from doing this.
 You can do this easily and quickly online from the transfer companies websites.

-Prices are approximate per person and for return shared transfers based on an 8 person minibus.
+These are the approximate prices for return shared transfers to Avoriaz, per person, based on an 8-person minibus.

 Alternatively you can choose to take one of the public buses via Thonon or Cluses and on to Avoriaz (see more on buses below).